convers44/createment-exerciseOOP/app/src/main/java/createment/oop/exercises/part_02_inheritance/ReadMe.md

 Implement two classes of PetrolCar and ElectricCar, inherit the Car as the parent class.
 Electric cars need to have batteryCapacity and PetrolCar needs fuel tank capacity.

+# Exercise 2.2

+Consider we have a base class for Car.
+Implement two other classes for Electric and Hybrid cars.
+While electric cars only have battery and hybrid cars have battery and fuel tank together.